jbcodeforce/flink-studies/docs/coding/flink-sql.md

 "micro", "microsecond", "ns", "nano", "nanosecond"
 ```

+---

 ## DML statements

-Data modification language, is used to define statements  which modify the data and don’t change metadata.
+Data modification language, is used to define statements which modify the data and don’t change the metadata.

 ### Common patterns